hashgraph/hedera-nft-auction-demo/README.md

 Additional detailed documentation on how the system is architected may be found in the `docs` folder of this project.

+## Code Audit

+While being a demonstration, the code within this repository has undergone a code audit which was performed by a third party.

+You may find the result of the code audit [here](https://files.hedera.com/NCC_Group_HederaHashgraph_E001942_Report_2021-08-06_v1.0.pdf)

+And proof of the document's authenticity [on ProvenDB](https://files.hedera.com/NCC_Group_HederaHashgraph_E001942_Report_2021-08-06_v1.0_proof.pdf)

 ## Setup, compilation, execution for developer testing

 Pull the repository from github